railsware/Sleipnir/README.md

 **Note: it is experimental way**

+**Current build doesn't work on iPhone Simulator, but works for OSX and iOS Devices**

 It will work well with pure Swift project, but it won't work in case you mix Swift and ObjC.
 Swift compiler recognizes custom built framework without any issues, but when you're including auto-generated header "ProjectName-Swift.h" it tries to include the framework into ObjC universe, which currently doesn't work.